 How the DinkFlow Tuning System Archetype Framework Was Built

-I built DinkFlow because the paddle conversations I kept hearing (at the courts, on YouTube, in subreddits) were almost always about static weight and brand names, and almost never about the thing that actually decides how a paddle plays in your hand: balance point.
-The DinkFlow Tuning System Archetype Framework, the five-profile system you see inside the tuner, didn’t drop out of a spreadsheet.
-It came from two years of putting hands on paddles, helping friends tune theirs, watching people miss the same shots for the same reasons, and slowly noticing that everyone who ended up loving their setup had landed inside one of five fairly tight balance ranges.
+I built DinkFlow because the paddle conversations I kept hearing were almost always about static weight and brand names, and almost never about the thing that decides how a paddle plays in your hand: balance point.
+The DinkFlow Tuning System Archetype Framework connects that balance point to player style so tuning starts with a measurable target instead of a hunch.

 What problem DinkFlow solves